Cundall, North Yorkshire

-Cundall is a village in the Harrogate district of North Yorkshire, England.
-It is one of the Thankful Villages that suffered no fatalities during World War I.
+Cundall is a village in the county of North Yorkshire, England.
+It is one of the Thankful Villages that suffered no fatalities during the First World War.

 Governance

 The village lies within the Skipton & Ripon UK Parliamentary Constituency.
-It is part of the Masham & Fountains electoral division of North Yorkshire County Council.
-It is also within the Wathvale ward of Harrogate Borough Council.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.
 The village is part of the civil parish of Cundall with Leckby.

 Geography

 The village is recorded in the UK Census of 1821 as having a population of 351.
 In the 1851 UK Census the population was 389 and in the 1881 UK Census was 301.
 In the 2001 UK Census the parish had a population of 102, of which 82 were aged over sixteen.
 Of these, 64 were in employment.
 There were 42 dwellings of which half were detached properties.
 The Census 2011 gave a population of 128.

 History

 The village is mentioned in the Domesday Book of 1086 as Cundel in the Hallikeld hundred.
 The lord of the manor prior to the Norman invasion was Earl Waltheof and thereafter Alfred the butler under the rule of Robert, Count of Mortain.

 The village is at an elevation of 98 ft at its highest.
 The village is just 0.5 mi west of the River Swale and 3.2 mi east of the A1(M).
 The nearest settlements are Asenby 2.2 mi to the north; Dishforth 2.3 mi to the west and Helperby 2 mi to the south.
 The village of Norton-le-Clay, which lies 1.7 mi to the south-west, is another Thankful Village.